ericsonga/APCSAReview/_sources/Unit8-2DArray/Array2dCodePractice.rst

         .. tab:: Question

+           .. activecode::  arr2DEx1q
+              :language: java
+              :autograde: unittest
+              :practice: T

               Replace the "ADD CODE HERE" below with the code to declare and create a 3 by 3 two-dimensional int array named ``table``.
 The finished code will print the values 0 to 8.

-           .. activecode::  arr2DEx1q
-              :language: java
+              ~~~~
               public class Test1
               {
                   public static void main(String[] args)
                   {
                       // ADD CODE HERE //